WickedFlame/Polaroider/docs/directives.md

 ```

 ### <a name="ValueFormatters"></a>ValueFormatters
-Value formatters are used similarly but output a direct string instead of writing to the context.
+Value formatters are used similarly to Mappers output a direct string instead of writing to the context.
+The default objectmapper uses formatters to convert a given type to a string.
 Formatters can be added as an expression or as a implementation of IValueFormatter.
 #### Expression
 ```csharp